bmoginot/Fox-River-eDNA-Pipeline/lab_notebook.md

 got rid of log write-out since most output is supressed by qiime anyway (write my own log later)

 there's one more thing i wanted to do but i can't remember

+## 05/28/25
+to-do:
+filter vsearch output *
+pass only non-family-level seqs to bayes filter bayes output

+what i did:
+script (src/parse_vsearch_output.py) that extracts vsearch output, filters for family-level classification, then splits the tsv into seqs that are sufficiently classified and those that need to go to the bayes classifier integrated this script into naive bayes script

+next steps:
+filter dada2 asvs using unassigned feature ids from vsearch import this and send it to the bayesian classifier do the same for bayes output